reactivemarbles/DynamicData/Docs/Filtering.md

 ```csharp
  var myObservableChangeSet = myCache.Connect(x=>//return a predicate);
 ```
-but any observable change set has can be filtered.
+but any observable change set can be filtered.

 ```csharp
  var myFilteredOperation = myObservableChangeSet.Filter(x=>//return a predicate);